web blazonry web development scripts and tutorials

 $cid = mysql_connect($host,$usr,$pwd);

 2.Creating the SQL statement simply consists of assigning the SQL statement such as the one above to a string.
-I usually have it run over multiple lines concatanating the string together as I go, this makes it easier to read.
+I usually have it run over multiple lines, concatanating the string together as I go.
+This makes it easier to read.

 $result = mysql_db_query($db,"$SQL",$cid);